GeoscienceAustralia/dea-knowledge-hub/docs/_templates/product-v2.rst

       :name: categorisation-specifications
       :class: h2

-   This is how the product is categorised.
+   The product is categorised with the following metadata.

    .. list-table::
       :name: categorisation-specifications-table